Bucharest: Contemporary architecture

 Since the fall of communism in 1989, several communist-era buildings have been refurbished, modernised, and used for other purposes.
 Perhaps the best example of this is the conversion of obsolete retail complexes into shopping malls and commercial centres.
 These giant, circular halls, which were unofficially called hunger circuses due to the food shortages experienced in the 1980s, were constructed during the Ceaușescu era to act as produce markets and refectories, although most were left unfinished at the time of the revolution.

 Modern shopping malls such as the Unirea Shopping Centre, Bucharest Mall, Plaza Romania, and City Mall emerged on pre-existent structures of former hunger circuses.
 Another example is the conversion of a large utilitarian construction in Centrul Civic into a Marriott Hotel.
 This process was accelerated after 2000, when the city underwent a property boom, and many communist-era buildings in the city centre became prime real estate due to their location.
 Many communist-era apartment blocks have also been refurbished to improve urban appearance.

 The newest contribution to Bucharest's architecture took place after the fall of communism, particularly after 2000, when the city went through a period of urban renewal – and architectural revitalization – on the back of Romania's economic growth.
 Buildings from this time are mostly made of glass and steel, and often have more than 10 stories.
 Examples include shopping malls (particularly the Bucharest Mall, a conversion and extension of an abandoned building), office buildings, bank headquarters, etc.

-During the last ten years, several high rise office buildings were built, particularly in the northern and eastern parts of the city.
+During the 21st century, several high rise office buildings were built, particularly in the northern and eastern parts of the city.
 Additionally, a trend to add modern wings and façades to historic buildings has occurred, the most prominent example of which is the Bucharest Architects' Association Building, which is a modern glass-and-steel construction built inside a historic stone façade.
 In 2013, the Bucharest skyline enriched with a 137-m-high office building (SkyTower of Floreasca City Centre), the tallest building in Romania.
 Examples of modern skyscrapers built in the 21st century include Bucharest Tower Centre, Euro Tower, Nusco Tower, Cathedral Plaza, City Gate Towers, Rin Grand Hotel, Premium Plaza, Bucharest Corporate Centre, Millennium Business Centre, PGV Tower, Charles de Gaulle Plaza, Business Development Centre Bucharest, BRD Tower, and Bucharest Financial Plaza.
 Despite this vertical development, Romanian architects avoid designing very tall buildings due to vulnerability to earthquakes.

 Aside from buildings used for business and institutions, residential developments have also been built, many of which consist of high-rise office buildings and suburban residential communities.
 An example of a new high rise residential complex is Asmita Gardens.
 These developments are increasingly prominent in northern Bucharest, which is less densely populated and is home to middle- and upper-class Bucharesters due to the process of gentrification.